 If you’re struggling to think of an area to focus on, take a look at the below list.

 How much time should you spend on personal development every day?

-If you’re new to the personal development world, then I recommend spending a minimum of 30-minutes every day on your self-development.
-For example, you could spend 10-minutes on journaling and writing your daily affirmation, followed by 20-minute listening to a podcast or reading a book.
+If you’re new to the personal development world, then I recommend spending a minimum of 30 minutes every day on your self-development.
+For example, you could spend 10 minutes journaling and writing your daily affirmation, followed by 20 minutes listening to a podcast or reading a book.

 If you’ve enjoyed this post then make sure you download your free beginner’s guide to personal development.

 It’s a great resource for understanding what personal development is all about and how we can begin the journey.

 I have been doing a similar thing, blogging while improving myself, but I still have a lot to learn and the way you explained it in such systematic way gave me a far better understanding of the whole picture!